-Another leader in our area had a relative who owned a McDonald's store right off the highway about 1.5 hours north of us (on our way to summer camp.)
-We had Nick drive up a little early to that Mickey D's to meet the store owner, get a uniform, and get to "work."
-Not long after he started his "new job," our camp bus made our first bathroom stop, and it happened to just be at the very same Golden Arches.
+Another leader in our area had a relative who owned a McDonald’s right off the highway about an hour north of us (on our way to summer camp.)
+We had Nick drive up a little early to that Mickey D’s to meet the store owner, get a uniform, and get to “work.”
+Not long after he started his “new job,” our camp bus made our first bathroom stop, and ‘it happened’ to just be at the very same Golden Arches.

 Kids poured off the bus and into the restaurant where Nick was sweeping the floor.
-He began conversing with some kids, asking what they were doing, and pretending to have just graduated from high school 2 weeks before.
-I proceeded to walk in, introduce myself to him and "jokingly" invite him to come along with us to Woodleaf.
+He began talking with some kids, asking what they were doing and where they were going.
+He pretended to have just graduated from high school 2 weeks before.
+I proceeded to walk in, introduce myself to him and “jokingly” invite him to come along with us to Woodleaf.

 Kids listened in as Nick began to get more “interested.”
 After a short conversation with me (in front of the kids) he called his “mom” and explained to her that this Young Life group had stopped at his McDonald’s and they had a camper dropout at the last minute and there was a spot on the bus headed to California that was paid for, completely free to him.
 He asked her if he could go, then handed me the phone.

 At this point, our kids began freaking out.
 “Is this really happening?
 Will this random dude really come with us to camp?”
 I handed him back the phone and told him that he could sign the forms since he had just turned 18 and that his mom was good with him going if he wanted to.
 He then proceeded to say that he really couldn’t cause he didn’t have any suitcase packed and he had to work.
 I ask the kids listening, which was almost the whole group by this point, if Nick could borrow clothes from them for the week and they replied “of course!”
 They were experiencing a combination of disbelief and excitement.
 We’d promised them a memorable adventure!